-Transitions are not easy and my son, Dan and his family, are in the midst of transition.
-Dan’s job has separated his family for months; the weekends are too short and the weeks are too long.
+Transitions are not easy and my son and his family, are in the midst of transition.
+My son’s job has separated his family for months; the weekends are too short and the weeks are too long.

-My daughter-in-law, Nikki, has done a marvelous job of single-parenting, but the boys also need their dad.
+My daughter-in-law has done a marvelous job of single-parenting, but the boys also need their dad.
 They need a hug from Daddy in the morning, and they need to know Daddy will be home to talk with them each night before they fall asleep.

 When Daddy is away life is just not as it should be: there are more tears, more melt-downs, more boundaries pushed, and more wake-ups in the night, and more things become fearful.

-To ward off some of the nighttime issues, Nikki, at a friend’s suggestion, took Dan’s pillow, put one of his T-shirts on it, and made a “Daddy Pillow” for the boys to hug.
+To ward off some of the nighttime issues, my daughter-in-law took my son’s pillow, put one of his T-shirts on it, and made a “Daddy Pillow” for the boys to hug.

 I know what the boys are feeling!
 When my Father seems far away, my life is not what it should be: I have more tears, more melt-downs, more boundary pushing, more (and longer) wake-ups in the night, and more things become fearful.